-The Adult Choir serves the parish community by providing music and song to enhance the Mass and liturgical celebrations.
+The Traditional Adult Choir serves the parish community by providing music and song to enhance the Mass and liturgical celebrations.
+With the organ as their specific musical instrument, the traditional hymns are sung.
 Your interest in singing makes you qualified to serve in the choir.
 Rehearsals are held Tuesday evenings unless otherwise specified.

 These are volunteers who are knowledgeable of music and will lead and direct the congregation in singing at Mass and other liturgical services.
 Some training is required.

 These are children from second to eighth grade who come together in song to enhance the celebration of the Mass.
 Rehearsals are held on Saturday mornings.
 The children’s choir sings at different masses monthly.

 USHERS / GREETERS / MINISTERS OF HOSPITALITY